Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/system-block-diagram.md

 **Core Services**: The Flask API Backend Server acts as the central hub, orchestrating all business logic and data flows.
 It processes API requests and manages communication with external services and databases.

 **Data Flow**:
 - **Requests (Yellow)**: Users send collaboration API calls and HTTP requests through the Extension Layer to the Flask backend.
-The backend forwards requests to the GitHub OAuth service for authentication, to the Gemini API for AI-powered features, and to Jira API for task tracking.
+The backend forwards requests to the Gemini API for AI-powered features and to the Jira API for task tracking.
+Live Share data is handled both directly by the Extension Layer and through the backend for session tracking.
-- **Responses (Purple)**: External services return authentication tokens, AI-generated responses, and task data back to the Flask backend, which then sends results to the Extension Layer for user presentation.
+- **Responses (Purple)**: External services return AI-generated responses and task data to the Flask backend, which then sends results to the Extension Layer for user presentation.

-**Authentication**: When users log in through the Extension Layer, a login request is sent to Supabase's OAuth service.
-Supabase handles GitHub OAuth authentication and returns an Auth Token to the user, which is then used for subsequent API requests to the Flask backend.
+**Authentication**: When users log in through the Extension Layer, a login request is sent to Supabase’s OAuth service.
+Supabase manages GitHub OAuth authentication and returns an Auth Token to the user, which is then used for secure API requests to the Flask backend.

 **External Services** (Black square boxes with icons):
 - **Gemini API**: Provides AI capabilities for intelligent assistance
 - **Jira API**: Integrates project management and issue tracking
-- **LIve Share Tracking**: Enables real-time collaborative editing with dual-path integration (direct Extension Layer connection and Flask backend session tracking)
+- **Live Share Tracking**: Enables real-time collaborative editing with dual-path integration (direct Extension Layer connection and Flask backend session tracking)

 **Data Storage**: The Supabase PostgreSQL Database stores all persistent data, including user profiles, teams, team configurations, Jira integrations, activity logs, and session information.